takshkothari/MIT-CSE-Labs/README.md

 # MIT-CSE-Labs

-Lab manuals and codes for Computer Science Engineering at Manipal Institute of Technology, Manipal
+Lab manuals and codes required for a Computer Science Engineering Degree at Manipal Institute of Technology, Manipal